paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-075-crimes-other-offenses-and-forfeitures.md

 (1) discloses any information furnished to him for, or in connection with, the preparation of any such return, or

-(2) uses any such information for any purpose other than to prepare, or assist in preparing, any such return, shall be guilty of a misdemeanor, and, upon conviction thereof, shall be fined not more than $1,000, or imprisoned not more than 1 year, or both, together with the costs of prosecution.
+(2) uses any such information for any purpose other than to prepare, or assist in preparing, any such return, shall be guilty of a misdemeanor, and, upon conviction thereof, shall be fined not more than $1,000 ($100,000 in the case of a disclosure or use to which section 6713(b) applies), or imprisoned not more than 1 year, or both, together with the costs of prosecution.

 **(b) Exceptions**